ManageIQ/manageiq.org/site/_posts/2020-09-03-oidc-auth-api-usage.md

 ```

-## Example: Using Basic Auth For Admin
+## Example Using Basic Auth For Admin
 ---------------------------------------------------------------------

 The ManageIQ OpenID-Connect is configured to treat the admin user as a special case.